bhlangonijr/flubber/README.md

 ## From repo

-Chesslib dependency can be added via the jitpack repository.
+Flubber dependency can be added via the jitpack repository.

 ## Maven